 Have you ever suffered from toothache?
 If so, you know how awful it is.
 On the barometer of pains we face in life, it really is one of the worst.
-After scrubbing our teeth for ages in the misguided hope that it will go away, we then book a visit to our friendly neighborhood dentist rather than endure the pain for a moment longer than we need to.
+We often scrub our teeth for ages in the misguided hope that it will go away.
+We finally book a visit to our friendly neighbourhood dentist rather than endure the pain any longer.

-But guess what?
-Our dogs can also be prone to toothache and several other dental problems, including gum disease, plaque buildup, and gingivitis (bad breath).
+But what’s the truth?
+Our dogs can also be prone to toothache.
+They may suffer from several other dental problems like gum disease, plaque buildup, and gingivitis (bad breath).

-Unlike humans, however, our dogs are less likely to let us know about their pain; they will carry on as usual, without complaining to all and sundry about their pain.
+Unlike humans, our dogs are less likely to communicate their pain to us.
+Instead, they will continue their daily activities without complaining to anyone.
 How awful for them!
-Still, the article here gives you the signs and symptoms of toothache (and other dental issues) in your dog, so if you recognize any of them, do your dog a favor and take them to a veterinary practice which deals in dental care for animals to get rid of the problem.
+The article here provides the signs and symptoms of toothache.
+It also mentions other dental issues in your dog.
+If you recognise any of them, do your dog a favour.
+Take them to a veterinary practice that specializes in dental care for animals to resolve the problem.

-They might also pick up other health care issues related to your dog’s dental issues, some of which can be life-threatening, so it is in your dog’s best interests to get them the help they need.
+They might also pick up other health care issues related to your dog’s dental issues.
+Some of these issues can be life-threatening.
+Therefore, it is in your dog’s best interests to get them the help they need.

-As with your dental care, you can do a lot to protect your dog’s teeth from alleviating the risk of any painful and troublesome problems.
+Just like your dental care, you can do a lot to protect your dog’s teeth.
+This will help alleviate the risk of any painful and troublesome problems.
 Aside from regular visits to the vet, it would help to consider the following.

 Brush your dog’s teeth

 With special doggy toothpaste (the human variety can be poisonous to dogs), brush your dog’s teeth on a regular basis.
-Check out this helpful video to make the process a pleasant experience for you and your dog, as it can be tricky if you don’t know what you’re doing.
+Watch this useful video to make the process easier for you and your dog.

-Aside from toothpaste, you can also purchase oral gels that can be rubbed around your dog’s gums and between their teeth.
+You can purchase oral gels for your dog’s dental care.
+These gels can be rubbed around your dog’s gums and between their teeth.
 This adds extra protection, neutralising both the buildup of plaque and bad breath.
 See your vet for details.

 Choose food carefully